tahonermann/std-text-wg/MeetingNotes.md

   - Dutch "ij" is a digraph consisting of two code points that form a single grapheme cluster.
 When capitalizing, both letters are capitalized to "IJ".
   - If you don't normalize, comparison operators are bad!
-    - JeanHyde's presentation made this point as well:
+    - JeanHeyd's presentation made this point as well:
       "Ў" (u+040E) != "y˘" (u+0079 u+02D8)
   - Trivia: Vietnamese keyboards default to producing scan codes matching Unicode NFD; most keywords produce NFC.